 Pre-Apparel, Pre-Interior, Pre-Graphic Design: The major courses are strictly sequenced over four years regardless of how many or what types of major-related courses were completed prior to the term of admission.
 It is not common for a faculty to approve major-related transfer coursework for transferability from another school.
 Note: if you are admitted spring term the four year sequence begins the following fall term.

-Retail Merchandising and Housing Studies: The length of time it will take to complete these majors depends on what courses were completed prior to the term of admission.
-The courses in these majors are not as rigidly sequenced as the architecture and design majors.
+Retail Merchandising and Architecture BDA: The length of time it will take to complete these majors depends on what courses were completed prior to the term of admission.
+The courses in these majors are not as rigidly sequenced as the other College of Design majors.

 Please contact a CDes Transfer Admissions Counselor for questions.